twitter/scoot/scheduler/server/README.md

 - classes with load %s that defined the number of scoot workers we are targeting for running the class's tasks
 - jobs with
     - list of tasks waiting to start
-    - a requestor that maps it to a class
+    - a requestor that maps jobs to classes
 -  we have the number of idle workers waiting to run a task

 _GetTasksToBeAssigned()_ is the top level entry to the algorithm.
 It
+- determines if the system needs rebalancing (as per the rebalancing thresholds - see rebalancing below)
-- computes the number of tasks that can be started for each class and if the system needs re-balancing, and the
+- if the system needs rebalancing it computes the tasks that should be stopped and the tasks that should be started
-- list of tasks that should be stopped, then
+- otherwise, it just computes the tasks that should be started
-- computes the list of tasks to start.
+- it returns the list of tasks that should be started and list of tasks that should be stopped

 ## get number of tasks to start, and list of tasks to stop:
+(when not rebalancing)
 ### **entitled workers**
 (entitlementTasksToStart())

-The class %'s define the target number of workers that should be allocated to that class when scoot is fully loaded with many tasks for each class.
+The class %'s define the target number of workers that should be allocated to that class's tasks when scoot is fully loaded.
 We call this the number of workers the class is _entitled_ to use.
 When the algorithm is assigning tasks to workers it will try to start tasks to meet each class's **_entitlement_**.

 The algorithm finds the classes that have waiting tasks and are under their _entitlement_ and normalizes the original class load percents for the classes in this set.
 It then computes the entitled workers for each class using the number of available workers, the normalized percents and number of tasks waiting in the class.
-If any of the classes does not have enough tasks to meet its entitlement, there will still be available workers after processing all the classes.
+If a class does not have enough tasks to meet its entitlement, there will still be available workers after processing all the classes.
 When this happens the algorithm repeats the entitlement computation (re-normalize
 %s, allocate workers).
 Each iteration will either allocate all available workers or allocate all of at least one class's waiting tasks.
 When all available workers are allocated or all class's waiting tasks or entitlements